-We are excited to announce that Bright Kids has been supporting children in Ukraine for one year.
+We are excited to announce that Bright Kids has been supporting children in Ukraine for almost two years.
 Founder and Executive Director Natalie Blinder has received messages of congratulations from our international partners who make regular contributions towards Bright Kids charity.
 In response, Natalie has shared this special message.

-To get involved and support a child’s health, learning opportunities and socialisation, please contact us today and find out more about how you can help.
-Every life matters, and your help counts.
+To get involved and support a child’s health, learning opportunities and socialization, please contact us today and find out more about how you can help.
+Your help counts.

 Natalie Blinder – Founder & Executive Director

 After I graduated from university with a degree in economics, I worked in a bank.
 Later, I chose to move to India where I worked as an interpreter.
 On my return to Europe, I worked as a personal assistant.

 However, I always dreamed of helping others and wanted to work in social welfare.